This post may contain affiliate links. If you click and make a purchase, I receive a commission. Thanks!

 Add the chocolate chips and mix well.

-Let the batter sit for about 5 minutes before cooking to allow the psyllium husk powder to absorb moisture.
+Let the batter sit for about 5 minutes before cooking to allow the psyllium husk powder (see note at bottom of the recipe) to absorb moisture.
 I know this may be an unfamiliar ingredient, but it does contribute to the final texture of the chaffles.

 Cooking Your Chocolate Chaffles

-If using a Dash mini waffle iron, you will need just a bit more than two tablespoons of batter for each waffle.
-If using a different type of waffle iron, adjust accordingly.
+If you use a Dash mini waffle iron, you will need just a bit more than two tablespoons of batter for each waffle.
+If you are using a different type of waffle maker, adjust accordingly.

 After adding the batter, spread it a bit to encourage it to fill in the entire waffle iron.
 Another characteristic of chaffle batters is that they will not flow to fill in the waffle iron in the same way traditional waffle batter does.